Updated: Nov 2

 If you feel pressure from the demands of others, learning to set healthy boundaries can be helpful.
 Your boundaries help you determine what you will and won't allow in your life.
 If you need help and support in learning how to set boundaries, one of our licensed mental health professionals at The NEST can help.

 A lot of additional expenses come along with the holiday season.
 This can include things like additional food and drink, gifts, and travel.
 Inflation is adding to the financial strain for many this year.
 In fact, according to an annual holiday retail survey, residents in the Twin Cities are expecting to spend $1,463, or 20% more, on holiday gift-giving in 2022.
 And because of inflation, the survey found that people are expecting to buy fewer gifts.

 If your budget has been tight throughout the year, this can be a major source of stress.

 Finances are another area where it's helpful to set realistic expectations and boundaries during the holiday season.
 You can look for ways to cut expenses while also looking for creative ways to show your friends and family you care without going over budget.
 Overspending during the holidays can bring added stress in the New Year when the bills start to show up.

-There are also many retailers and side hustles that are looking for extra help during the holiday.
-If you are looking to earn a little money during the holidays and have the bandwidth in your schedule to do so, this can be a good way to relieve financial stress.
+There are also many retailers and side hustles that are looking for extra help during the holiday season.
+If you are looking to earn a little extra money during the holidays and have the bandwidth in your schedule to do so, this can be a good way to relieve financial stress.